 - Dwarf Pennywort (Hydrocotyle nova zealand) an attractive mound forming, spreading plant.

-Top Edge(least tolerant to lengthy submersion)
+Best plants for the Top Edge(least tolerant to lengthy submersion)

 - Chinese Marshflower (Mazus reptans) and the white ‘Alba’ variety